Alpha hydroxy acids are most commonly used for skin conditions such as dry skin, aging skin, or acne.

 - Dry mouth.
 Using a mouth spray containing a specific alpha hydroxy acid, malic acid, seems to improve symptoms of dry mouth caused by certain medicines.

 - Fibromyalgia.
 Taking a specific alpha hydroxy acid, called malic acid, in combination with magnesium seems to reduce pain and tenderness caused by fibromyalgia.

-- Reducing the pigmentation associated with a skin disorder called melasma.
+- Dark skin patches on the face (melasma).
 Applying 10% glycolic acid as a lotion for 2 weeks followed by a facial peeling program using 50% glycolic acid every month for 3 consecutive months seems to reduce unwanted skin coloration in people with two of the three types of melasma, epidermal-type and mixed-type melasma.
 However, glycolic acid facial peels don't seem to work for the third type of melasma, dermal-type melasma.
 Applying a peel containing 30% glycolic acid as part of a program also involving laser treatment appears to be better than just the laser treatment for reducing the unwanted skin coloration of mixed-type melasma.

 Sensitive skin: Alpha hydroxy acids can worsen skin conditions by causing skin irritation and removal of the top layer of skin cells.

-We currently have no information for ALPHA HYDROXY ACIDS (AHAs) Interactions.
+We currently have no information for ALPHA HYDROXY ACIDS (AHAs) overview.